 The Group is a market leader in retail, corporate and investment banking in Poland.
-As at 31 December 2012, the Group's market share in retail loans and retail deposits stood at approximately 6.5 per cent. and 5.3 per cent., respectively (based on NBP figures).
+As at 31 December 2013, the Group's market share in retail loans and retail deposits stood at approximately 6.2 per cent. and 5.0 per cent., respectively (based on NBP figures).
 Based on publicly available information from, inter alia, the Association of Polish Banks and the online portal Bankier.pl, the Bank is one of the leading retail banks in Poland, both in terms of active users of internet banking and the number of new customers based on new current account openings.

-As at 31 December 2012, the Bank's market share in corporate loans and corporate deposits stood at approximately 6.3 per cent. and 8.7 per cent., respectively (based on NBP figures).
+As at 31 December 2013, the Bank's market share in corporate loans and corporate deposits stood at approximately 5.9 per cent. and 8.3 per cent., respectively (based on NBP figures).
 Furthermore, the Bank has been consistently ranked as one of the leading banks providing investment banking services in Poland.
-According to Fitch Polska SA, Rating and Rynek, as at 31 December 2012 the Bank is the market leader for arranging bank debt securities, ranked fourth for providing short-term debt securities and ranked second in the market for providing corporate bonds.
+According to Fitch Polska S.A., Rating and Rynek, as at 31 December 2013 the Bank is the market leader for arranging bank debt securities and ranked third in the market for providing short-term debt securities and for providing corporate bonds.
 The Bank is also ranked among the leading government debt securities primary dealers by the Polish Ministry of Finance as well as money market dealers by the NBP.